The Bankrate promise

-Before you apply for a starter credit card, it can help to know where you stand in terms of your credit.
-We suggest taking the time to check your credit score online.
-That way, you can know if your credit score is at least in the “fair” range, which can help you gauge if you need to apply for a secured credit card or not.
+Before you apply for a starter credit card, it can help to know where you stand regarding your credit.
+We suggest checking your credit score online.
+That way, you can understand if your credit score is at least in the fair range, which can help you gauge if you need to apply for a secured credit card.
 You may also find your credit score is better than you thought, but you’ll never know unless you check.

 Decide on rewards

-If you’re interested in starter credit cards that offer rewards, spend some time comparing rewards programs and the redemption options available to you.
-Some starter credit cards with rewards only let you redeem for statement credits, yet many of the best rewards credit cards let you redeem points for gift cards, travel, merchandise and more.
+If you’re interested in starter credit cards that offer rewards, spend some time comparing rewards programs and the redemption options available.
+Some starter credit cards with rewards only let you redeem for a statement credit, yet many of the best rewards credit cards let you redeem points for gift cards, travel, merchandise and more.

 Compare cardholder benefits